 “It’s quite easy to over-consume dried fruit – and the sugar is more concentrated because the moisture has been removed.”

 Dried fruit is also comparatively low in fibre and can cause dental issues if it gets stuck on teeth.

 It’s also important to remember that two serves of fruit are all that are needed each day.

 There’s no need to aim for more, and it might even be counter-productive to do so.

 “You should focus more on vegetables,” Ms Grosse said.

 “Only 7 per cent of Australians meet the recommendations [of five serves a day] for vegetables.”

-The New Daily is a media partner of the Women in Super Mother’s Day Classic, which takes place in 100 locations across Australia on Sunday, May 10, raising money for the National Breast Cancer Foundation to help fund breast cancer research.
+The New Daily is a media partner of the Women in Super Mother’s Day Classic, Australia’s most inspirational cause-driven event.
+In 2021, the Mother’s Day Classic is going local!
+On Sunday, May 9, participants will be getting active for breast cancer research in their own way or at one of many smaller, community-driven local locations across Australia.
+Funds raised will be donated to the National Breast Cancer Foundation to help fund life-saving breast cancer research projects.
 Registrations are open here.